catenax-eV/cx-odrl-profile/profile_template.md

-# CX
+# Catena-X ODRL Profile
 This is the Catena-X ODRL Profile.

-The machine readable details can be found in [./policy.ttl](./policy.ttl)

-The content below is generated out of the *.ttl file.
+The machine readable details can be found in the `*.ttl` file.
+The content below is generated out of those files.

+## Legally binding term definitions
+**The participants are free to use the following term definitions.
+But whenever they are used, the Participants do accept their below described legal meaning with their Membership in the Catena-X Dataspace and the acceptance of the individual Usecase Frameworks.**

 # LeftOperand
 {{#odrl:LeftOperand}}
 ## {{title}}
+### Description (not binding)
+{{label}}
+### Definition (legally binding)
 {{definition}}
 {{/odrl:LeftOperand}}